Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Results and Discussion

-We compare the inference outcome of {\sansa} with the traditional summary statistics (TPS and TPDF) based procedure in terms of the area of the posterior contours ($\propto \sqrt{\vert \mathbf{C} \vert}$) as a figure of merit (FoM).
+Finally, we compare the inference outcome of {\sansa} with the traditional summary statistics (TPS and TPDF) based procedure.
 We present the posterior constraints on $(\pi - \hat{\pi})/\hat{\pi}$ obtained by a MCMC analysis of TPS only, TPS and TPDF jointly, and {\sansa} for the fiducial thermal model in \autoref{fig:contours-mcmc-sansa}.
 Evidently, the joint constraints of the two summary statistics are tighter than the TPS-only case as there is more information of the thermal parameter in the former.
-However, by far the field-level constraints by {\sansa} are tighter than both the traditional summary statistics cases, namely, a factor of 5.65 tighter compared to the TPS-only case and a factor of 1.71 tighter compared to the joint constraints in FoM.
+However, by far the field-level constraints by {\sansa} are tighter than both the traditional summary statistics cases, namely, a factor of 10.92 compared to the TPS-only case and a factor of 3.30 compared to the joint constraints in our FoM.
 Indeed, the TPS is only a two-point statistic of the transmission field that has a highly non-Gaussian one-point PDF itself.
 Combining TPS and TPDF provides some more leverage, however, it still fails to account for some relevant parts of the information for inference.
 As illustrated by \autoref{fig:contours-mcmc-sansa}, {\sansa} provides a remedy to the lost information by trying to optimally extract all the features of relevance at field-level.